josemarinfarina/SciBlend-LegendGenerator/README.md

 3. **Using the Add-on**:
     - Access the add-on from the `View3D` panel under the `Legend Generator` tab.
     - Configure your legend and add it to your composition.

+## Usage

+Once the add-on is installed and enabled, you can use it to generate and customize legends in Blender.
+Here’s a step-by-step guide on how to use the add-on:

+### 1. Accessing the Legend Generator Panel

+- Open Blender and switch to the `3D Viewport`.
+- In the right sidebar, you will see a new tab called `Legend Generator`.
+- Click on this tab to access the add-on's UI panel.

+### 2. Configuring Your Legend

+- **Number of Nodes**: Specify the number of color nodes for your gradient.
+This controls the complexity of the gradient used in the legend.
+- **Legend Name**: Enter the name of the legend.
+This will appear as the label on the legend bar.
+- **Interpolation Method**: Choose how the colors between nodes are interpolated.
+Options include:
+  - **Linear**: Smooth transition between colors.
+  - **Stair Step**: Abrupt changes between colors, useful for categorical data.
+  - **Cubic**: Smooth cubic interpolation.
+  - **Nearest**: Colors are assigned to the nearest node without interpolation.

+### 3. Adding and Configuring Color Nodes

+- In the `Legend Generator` panel, you will see a list of color nodes.
+- For each node, you can set a color and an associated value (label).
+- You can rearrange the nodes using the `Up` and `Down` buttons to adjust the order in the legend.

+### 4. Generating the Legend

+- Once configured, click the `Generate Legend and Add Overlay` button.
+- The legend will be generated as an image and automatically added to your compositor in Blender.

+### 5. Integrating the Legend into Your Render

+- The generated legend will appear as a new image node in the compositor.
+- You can position, scale, and composite the legend with your render using Blender's compositor tools.

 ## Contributing